 Every year I look forward to Black Friday.
 Not for the reason that most women look forward to this day; unlike most women, I hate shopping!
 Especially if I have to deal with crowds.

-I'd much rather stay home and make this delicious Creamy Turkey Soup.
+I'd much rather stay home and make this delicious creamy turkey soup.
 It's become a family tradition that I look forward to every year.
 Maybe you can make it a family tradition too?

 Jump to:

-🧐 Why This Recipe Works
+😍 Why You'll Love This Recipe

-- This delicious Creamy Turkey Soup has amazing flavor.
+- This delicious creamy turkey soup has amazing flavor.
 It is easy to prepare and so satisfying and warm, especially in the colder months.

 - The recipe is very forgiving and can be adjusted by replacing some of the ingredients if needed.
 For example, you can replace the barley with brown rice, or add only milk if you don't have half and half.

-- Although this is a Creamy "Turkey" Soup recipe, you can even go as far as using a rotisserie chicken instead of turkey. 🦃
+- Although this is a creamy turkey soup recipe, you can even go as far as using a rotisserie chicken instead of turkey.

 - Use leftover soup to make mini turkey pot pies!